modular/modular/KGEN/docs/MojoNotes.md

-# Lightning ⚡️ Notes
+# Mojo ⚡️ Notes

-Lightning is intended to evolve into a superset of Python, which adds first-class support for static types, "structs" with zero-cost abstraction features, and support for kgen-parameters and search.
+Mojo is intended to evolve into a superset of Python, which adds first-class support for static types, "structs" with zero-cost abstraction features, and support for kgen-parameters and search.